-where $\epsilon_{\tau_i} = y - \hat{q}_{\tau_i}$ is the distance between the observations and the predictions for the $\tau_i$ quantile.
-It can be shown that \eqref{eq:quantile_loss} is minimized when $\hat{q}_{\tau_i}$ is the $\tau_i$ quantile of $F_Y$, for any cdf $F_Y$.
-The quantile loss \ref{eq:quantile_loss} is linear and asymmetric, with an undefined derivative at $\epsilon_{\tau_i} = 0$ and constant 0 Hessian.
+Quantile estimation in the context of boosting is usually achieved by minimizing the so-called quantile loss function, defined as: \begin{linenomath*} \end{linenomath*} where $\epsilon_{\tau_i} = y - \hat{q}_{\tau_i}$ is the distance between the observations and the predictions for the $\tau_i$ quantile.
+It can be shown that the expectation of (30) is minimized when $\hat{q}_{\tau_i}$ is the $\tau_i$ quantile of $F_Y$, $q_{Y}(\tau_i) = F^{-1}_y(\tau_i) = \text{inf} \ \{y:F_Y(y)>\tau_i\}$, for any cdf $F_Y$.
+The quantile loss \eqref{eq:quantile_loss} is linear and asymmetric, with an undefined derivative at $\epsilon_{\tau_i} = 0$ and constant 0 Hessian.
 These characteristics make it hard to exploit the second-order approximation strategy.
 Indeed, relying only on the first-order approximation reduces the boosting strategy to fitting a classifier on the sign of $\epsilon_{\tau_i}$ at each iteration $k$.
 Some popular boosted tree packages, like XGBoost, relax the loss function \eqref{eq:quantile_loss} considering a constant second derivative equal to 1.
 This has the practical effect of fitting the $k_{th}$ model $f_k$ to the leaf-average binary response $\mathds{I}_{\epsilon_{\tau_i}>0}$.
 We propose a further relaxation of the problem, approximating the discontinuous gradient of the quantile loss function with a smooth function.
-The idea of smoothing the quantile loss for fitting boosted models was already introduced in \eqref{eq:quantile_loss}, where the authors propose to use the cumulative density function of the Gaussian distribution ($\textrm{erf}(\epsilon_{\tau_i})$) as a smoothed version of the gradient of \ref{eq:quantile_loss}.
+The idea of smoothing the quantile loss for fitting boosted models was already introduced in \cite{Zheng2012}, where the authors propose to use the cumulative density function of the Gaussian distribution ($\textrm{erf}(\epsilon_{\tau_i})$) as a smoothed version of the gradient of \eqref{eq:quantile_loss}.
 The rationale behind smoothing $l_q$ is that the MBT will have additional information on how far the observations are from the predicted quantile, which can help in building the tree.
 In this paper, we decided to use the (scaled and shifted) inverse logit function as a smoothed version of $\tilde{l}_q$ derivative, due to its relation with logistic regression literature and the AdaBoost algorithm (see appendix \ref{ax:connections_with_adaboost}).
 This choice can be explained by the fact that the distance of the predicted $\tau_i$ quantile from the observation, i.e. $\epsilon_{\tau_i}$, is interpreted as the re-weighted log-odds of the condition $\epsilon_{\tau_i}>0$.